Austin Dowling: Legacy

 Des Moines Catholic College was later renamed Dowling Catholic High School in his honor.
+In 1937, N 38th Avenue in Minneapolis was renamed to Dowling Avenue after him.

 Archbishop Ireland Educational Fund

 At the first anniversary requiem for his predecessor, Archbishop John Ireland, Dowling established the Archbishop Ireland Educational Fund.
 He said that the present needs for education were "to develop, coordinate and consolidate the education system to provide for greater efficiency."
 To accomplish this goal, Dowling announced a campaign to raise $5,000,000.

 By September 1925, 45,551 people had pledged a total of $4,392,872.50.
 The average individual pledge was around $100.
 Major allocations from the fund included $200,000 to the endowment fund of the College of St. Catherine in St. Paul and $150,000 to St. Thomas College.

 The largest allocation was $1,280,000 for the "construction and partial endowment of the preparatory seminary known as Nazareth Hall.
 "It was built on property on the shore of Lake Johanna.
-Rearden describes Dowling's relationship with Nazareth Hall:
+Reardon describes Dowling's relationship with Nazareth Hall: